rreusch2/parleyapp/APP_STORE_PREPARATION_GUIDE.md

 4. ✅ **Validation tools** - Automated checking for common issues
 5. ✅ **Clear next steps** - Detailed guide for App Store submission

-Your ParleyApp is now ready for production build and App Store submission once you update the environment variables with your actual production URLs and complete the backend deployment.
+Your Predictive Play is now ready for production build and App Store submission once you update the environment variables with your actual production URLs and complete the backend deployment.

 ## 🔗 Additional Resources